Beliavsky/Fortran-code-on-GitHub/README.md

 [M_ncurses](https://github.com/urbanjost/M_ncurses): module that allows use of the C Ncurses library for controlling and formatting terminal displays, by urbanjost

+[M_pixel](https://github.com/urbanjost/M_pixel): creates pixel images with a vector-oriented graphics library that emulates a subset of the [M_draw](https://github.com/urbanjost/M_draw) vector graphics library, by urbanjost.
+It is supplemented with additional modules that read and write GIF files, including animated GIFs.

 [ogpf](https://github.com/kookma/ogpf): Object-Based Interface to GnuPlot from Fortran, by kookma

 [PG2PLplot](https://github.com/AstroFloyd/PG2PLplot): facilitate the transition from Fortran code linked against [PGPlot](https://sites.astro.caltech.edu/~tjp/pgplot/) to linking it against [PLplot](http://plplot.sourceforge.net/), which is open source and maintained.
 Currently, many PGPlot routines are included, but the code is by no means exhaustive.